Sublingual Immunotherapy as a Technique of Allergen-Specific Therapy

 Allergy must be confirmed by positive skin test or in vitro testing for pollen-specific IgE antibodies to the species contained in the product or, for Grastek®, Timothy grass pollen extract, to cross-reactive species.

-Contraindications include severe, unstable or uncontrolled asthma; history of any severe local reaction, or any severe systemic allergic reaction to SLIT; and for Grastek® and Ragwitek®, history of eosinophilic esophagitis.
+Contraindications include severe, unstable or uncontrolled asthma; history of any severe local reaction, or any severe systemic allergic reaction to SLIT or any severe local reaction to sublingual allergen immunotherapy; and history of eosinophilic esophagitis.

 Administration and Dose

-IR, index of reactivity, a potency unit defined by the formation of a 7 mm wheal in 30 sensitized individuals during product development.
+IR: index of reactivity, a potency unit defined by the formation of a 7 -mm wheal in 30 sensitized individuals during product development.
+(1)

 Pharmacotherapy of Pollen-Induced Allergic Rhinitis